Trade Mission needs students!

 Develop your business internationally via the VUB Trade Mission project

 Are you an entrepreneur who would like to offer master students a first professional experience?
-Would you like to know how your company performs abroad?
-Would you like to be represented at an international level and build a powerful network?
-Moreover, would you like to link science to practice?
-Then the VUB project Trade Mission is something for you!
+Would you like to know what the potential is of your company abroad?
+Would you like to be represented at an international level by a master student and build a powerful network?
+Then the VUB Trade Mission project is something for you!

-Following the annual tradition, Inisol - the Initiation Group Solvay, the association of master students in commercial engineering dedicated to engaged economic students - offers the opportunity to represent your company in important, growing economies abroad.
-For this purpose Inisol works together with, among others, Flanders Investment & Trade (FIT), the Belgian Embassy on the spot and the Foreign Trade Agency to obtain professional advice and make the necessary contacts.
-The Trade Mission offers master students the opportunity to put into practice the large dose of knowledge they acquired in the field of technology, language skills and economy.
-They receive guidance from an academic and professional team.
-Every year, about twenty companies participate in each Trade Mission.
-They receive a detailed report at the end of the project.
-But organised cooperation is also necessary throughout the process.
-Therefore, frequent consultation moments between a representative of the participating company, a representative of Flanders Investment & Trade, the student involved and the academic guidance are important.
+Initiatiefgroep Solvay known as Inisol, the association founded for and by business engineering studentspursuing their master's degrees, has since 1991 annually organised successful trade missions.
+This project is dedicated to engaged students and offers the opportunity to represent your company in important, growing economies abroad.
+For this purpose, we work together with, among others, Flanders Investment & Trade (FIT), the Belgian Embassy on the spot and the Foreign Trade Agency to obtain professional advice and make the necessary contacts.
+The Trade Mission offers master students the opportunity to put into practice the knowledge they acquired during their studies in the field of technology, language skills and economy.
+They receive guidance from an experienced and professional academic team.
+Every year, about thirty companies participate in each Trade Mission.
+A fruitful trade mission requires an organised cooperation throughout the process.
+Therefore, frequent consultation moments between the participating company, the representative of Flanders Investment & Trade, the student involved, and the academic team are important.
 To make the project as successful as possible, we are always looking for new companies.
 So that is where you come in!

-Concretely, if you wish to participate in the project, one of the Master students from the Trade Mission Team will work with you.
-The student does this by carrying out an assignment in which your company plays the central role.
-Some examples of assignments are recommendations for a successful marketing mix in the country where the student is conducting research, the impact of COVID-19 on that country with a focus on the products/services you offer, research into the opportunities within your company's sector and research into potential suppliers and customers.
+Concretely, if you wish to participate in the project, one of the master students from the Trade Mission Team will work with you.
+The student does this by carrying out an assignment for your company.
+Some examples of assignments are recommendations for a successful marketing mix in the country where the student is conducting research with a focus on the products/services you offer, research into the opportunities within your company's sector and research into potential suppliers and customers.
 We determine the exact assignment for your company in consultation with you.
 Moreover, you choose how this cooperation will take place.
 We strongly recommend that your company offers the student a good internal training, in addition to the necessary self-study.

 During the mission, we communicate regularly about the evolution of the assignment to be carried out.
 This makes it possible to supervise the student and to adjust the assignment if desired.
 At the end of the mission, the students draw up a detailed final report, which is accompanied by an oral explanation.
 This explanation takes place in the presence of Prof. Dooms or Prof. Dr. Geerts, and yourself as the client.
 The final report explains all the actions needed to bring the assignment to a successful conclusion.
-The information obtained, analyses, results achieved and conclusions drawn are included in a structured manner.
+Additionally, it includes in a structured manner the information obtained before and during the mission, analyses, results achieved and conclusions drawn.
 Your company therefore receives an accurate and thorough report that covers all aspects of the described assignment.
 We guarantee this, as this final report is part of the students' graduation requirements.

 Vacancy